BrunaMaciel/MultiLease/README.md

 # MultiLease
-Project that simulates an car lease system developed for the Programmer Analyst Program at CDI College Montréal in 2020.
+C# ADO.NET project that simulates an car lease system developed for the Programmer Analyst Program at CDI College Montréal in 2020.

 What is included